 Wrinkles are a product of sun damage, free radical damage and gravity.
-Most of the wrinkle creams on the market do not deliver the results they promise because they can't penetrate the skin deeply enough to make a difference.
-In reality, using a few key vitamins will produce better results than any wrinkle cream for a fraction of the price.
-Before spending hundreds of dollars on anti-aging products, try some of the vitamins below in conjunction with a good sunblock and products that are clinically proven to be a wrinkle cure (i.e. Retin-A and glycolic acid --see Resources for link to articles on these topics).
+Many wrinkle creams do not deliver the results they promise because they can't penetrate the skin deeply enough to make a difference.
+In reality, vitamins will produce better results than any wrinkle cream for a fraction of the price.
+Before spending hundreds of dollars on anti-aging products, try some of the vitamins below in conjunction with a good sunblock.

 Things You'll Need

-Take selenium.
-Selenium is an anti-oxidant which prevents aging by protecting the body from free radicals.
-In animal studies, selenium has been associated with reduced incidence of skin cancer.
-Selenium also slows down the process of aging and preserves soft, youthful skin texture.
-Human studies are needed, but the animal studies are convincing and it won't hurt to include selenium in both your diet and nutritional supplements.
-Food based sources of selenium include garlic, whole grains, seafood such as tuna and eggs with brazil nuts having the highest concentration of selenium.
-For optimal anti-aging results, a nutritional supplement should be taken as selenium content of foods can vary wildly.
+Take selenium, an anti-oxidant that helps prevent the effects of aging by protecting the body from free radicals.
+There has been some published evidence that selenium could reduce incidences of skin cancer, but it has been debated.
+Selenium helps preserve soft, youthful skin texture.
+Food-based sources of selenium include garlic, whole grains, seafood such as tuna and eggs with Brazil nuts having the highest concentration of selenium.
+Consider nutritional supplements containing selenium, as its content of foods can vary widey.

-Take Vitamin C. Vitamin C is the most abundant anti-oxidant found in the skin and is pivotal to looking young.
-Unfortunately, exposure to UV rays and pollution can decrease the amount of vitamin C in the skin by up to 55% making supplementation essential.
+Take vitamin C. It's the most abundant anti-oxidant found in the skin.
+Unfortunately, exposure to UV rays and pollution can decrease the amount of vitamin C in the skin by up to 55 percent, making a good case for supplementation.
 Eat lots of citrus fruits and green vegetable such as broccoli or spinach.
 In addition, supplement with a chewable vitamin C tablet.
-Topical application of vitamin C is an effective way to repair existing sun damage and prevent further aging of the skin, however, it is difficult to find a quality vitamin C serum because vitamin C is rendered inactive upon contact with air.
-Because vitamin C is so unstable, consider saving your money and making your own vitamin C serum (see Resources for a link to instructions).